-Clear and well-written documents and websites communicate efficiently.
-They reflect a good understanding of the subject, give the impression that careful thought has gone into what is being said, and inspire confidence in a reader.
+Clear and well-written text communicates effectively.
+It reflects a thorough understanding of the subject, gives the impression that careful thought has gone into what is said, and inspires confidence in a reader.
 Correct spelling and grammar are crucial to the credibility of a book, article, or website, and mistakes in a text can undermine trust dramatically.

 Many people find it difficult to express themselves well in writing.
-As an editor, I can help you to say what you mean clearly and coherently.
+As an editor, I can help you say what you want to clearly and coherently.
 Think of an editor as someone who can help you use words to get your message across.
-Many of us would hesitate to tackle wiring or plumbing tasks in the home ourselves but we would employ a professional electrician or plumber because we trust that they know what they’re doing.
+Many of us would hesitate to tackle wiring or plumbing jobs ourselves, and would rather employ a professional electrician or plumber because we trust that they know what they’re doing.

 Even if you are an experienced writer, your closeness to the work can make it difficult for you to see problems.
-A fresh pair of eyes can spot mistakes and inconsistencies, as well as identify potential improvements, much more quickly and easily.
+A fresh pair of eyes can spot mistakes and inconsistencies, and identify potential improvements, much more quickly and easily.

-I offer copy-editing, proofreading, web editing and proofing, and transcription services.
-I can also rewrite and re-purpose or re-style any document for print or Internet circulation.
-I have over 30 years of editorial freelance experience with academic and ‘popular’ books, reference works, catalogues, journals, reports, websites, and many other kinds of publications.
+I offer copyediting, proofreading, web editing and proofing, and transcription services.
+I can also rewrite and repurpose or restyle any document for print or online circulation.
+I have over 30 years of freelance editorial experience with academic and ‘popular’ books, reference works, catalogues, journals, reports, websites, and many other kinds of publications.